 When a procedure doesn’t go as planned because of a surgeon’s negligent actions, a patient may experience anger, frustration, depression, and anxiety about the future of their health and the potential for more surgeries.
 Any level of psychological trauma can result in the need for professional help.

 If a surgery was performed incorrectly, it’s likely another procedure will need to happen in the future.
 Prior to any major procedure, the patient probably made financial plans.
 Even with insurance, surgeries are expensive.
 If an unplanned procedure needs to take place because of a medical provider’s negligence, it’s unlikely the procedure will be performed for free.
-Recovery can be even more challenging when medical debt is involved.
+Recovery can be even more challenging when debt is involved.
+That’s where our lawyers can help.

 Recovering Compensation for Surgical Error Injuries